 Update as of April 2023: Awaiting further details before updating due to revised metadata.

 Data for this indicator is not available at a global or regional level.

 ICT skills are measured as the share of individuals that have undertaken certain computer-related activities in the last three months.
-Seven activities are measured:
+Several skills are measured: